Armoured Autocar: Design

 Returning to Canada, Brutinel directed the design of the armoured bodies that would be mounted on the truck chassis.
 The end result was an open topped armoured box with an angled front plate and drop sides.
 The machine guns were pedestal mounted, capable of firing over the sides of the vehicle, and also able to be dismounted for ground use.
 The Armoured Autocar weighed 3 tons, had a crew of 8 and had a maximum speed of 40 kph on roads; its offroad capabilities were limited.

 On 15 September 1914, the Canadian Automobile Machine Gun Brigade, C.E.F. was mobilized, comprising the 1st and 2nd Sifton Batteries.
 The Establishment called for a Major (Brutinel), 9 other officers and 124 other ranks.
-At the time of mobilization, the Brigade was equipped with 8 Armoured Autocars, 20 machine guns, 8 trucks and 4 automobiles.
+At the time of mobilization, the brigade was equipped with 8 Armoured Autocars, 20 machine guns, 8 trucks and 4 automobiles.
 Within the following year, a further 3 batteries named Eaton, Borden and Yukon, were raised with private funding which lead to the establishment of a second unit.
 The brigades moved overseas and while there was no mobile role for them in the static fighting of the time, they somehow managed to retain their armoured equipment.

 Specification

 On 16 May 1915, the units were redesignated 1st and 2nd Canadian Motor Machine Gun Brigades, C.E.F.
 Each consisted of A, B, C, D and E batteries.
 Each battery consisted of 8 Armoured Autocars and 12 specially designed light trucks.
 An individual Armoured Autocar carried 2 machine guns, 20,000 rounds of ammunition, extra gasoline and enough food for 14 NCOs and men.
 A Section was made up of 2 cars under the command of a Lieutenant, and a Battery consisted of 4 Sections under the command of a Captain.
 In addition to the armoured vehicles, each brigade also included a Section of motorcycles with 51 scouts who operated as signallers and dispatch riders.

-The Armoured Autocars were to prove their worth in the German breakthrough of 1918.
+The Armoured Autocars were to prove their worth in the German spring offensive in 1918.
 While Brutinel had envisioned the unit spearheading an advance through the enemy lines, they were to ultimately excel in the defensive role by utilizing their firepower and mobility.
-Unfortunately, the open tops of the cars left their crews vulnerable.
+The open tops of the cars left their crews vulnerable.

 Brutinel's Canadian Motor Machine Gun Brigades were the world's first specifically designed and equipped armoured units.
 That they ever saw the light of day was a direct result of the Minister of Militia of the day, Sam Hughes, who with all of his faults, was more open to the concept of mechanical mobility in combination with firepower than were the traditional army leaders of the period.
 It would be 20 years after the conclusion of World War I before the idea of armoured machine gun carriers would catch on with the British War Office.

 The one surviving example of the Armoured Autocar is held by the Canadian War Museum in Ottawa, Ontario.
 The example is armed with Vickers machine guns.